 Another thing that enrages me about the government shutdown: the sanctimonious attitudes the opposing parties wear when they pontificate about the high moral ground they hold — and the vile, putrid stance of the opposition.
 Don’t these people have anyone that works for them brave and loyal enough to tell them when they look like morons?
 It surely seems to me that both the President and the leaders of Congress (both parties) are losing the PR battle.
 I hear all of them sending a clear message that they care more about bickering amongst each other than for the government employee (or anyone else) that depends upon their $50,000 a year paycheck to live.
 Maybe I should assign myself the task of letting them know when they are off point, you think?

 I could rant for ten pages on this, but alas, I’d simply be “tilting at windmills.”

 How to deal with an unexpected financial crisis

 One way for the average American to deal with any financial crisis — like the aforementioned shutdown — is to prepare.
 Most financial experts agree that the first steps to a sound financial footing is eliminating consumer debt from your life and putting aside an amount of cash savings equal to three to six months of living expenses.

 I was able to slay these two giants in my own life years back, and it was well worth the effort.
-If you haven’t taken on those steps yourself, have Sancho Panza polish your armor and ready your steed… and into battle you go!
+If you haven’t taken on those steps yourself, have Sancho Panza (or a financial advisor!) polish your armor and ready your steed… and into battle you go!